 Viewing Seasons and where to see Costa Rica Turtles?

 Wildlife in Costa Rica is famous for its variety and that also applies to the variety of sea turtles.
 In Costa Rica, you can spot 4 species of turtles.
-It can be rather complicated to know when to come to view the nesting of each Costa Rica turtles species but check out the map.
-It rounds down approximately the best time to come see these amazing specimens.
-Although you can see them pop up periodically year round, there are a few peak seasons when you will have a much higher chance of seeing them.
+It can be rather complicated to know when to come to view the nesting of each Costa Rica turtles, but have a look at the map below.
+It shows the best time to come see these amazing creatures.
+Although you can see them pop up periodically year-round, there are a few peak seasons when you will have a much higher chance of seeing them.
 On the Caribbean side, it is best to visit from March to October to experience the nesting ritual.

 Safety and Conservation of Costa Rica Turtles

 Costa Rica Turtles are a stunning spectacle to see, and if you have the chance to, it is more than worthwhile.
 What a lot of people don’t know, is how endangered they are.
 Almost all species are labeled as endangered and fall victim to poaching for their meats, shells, and eggs.
 This is why programs like the Corcovado Foundation and many others have made a special effort towards protecting them.
 When you visit to see them either laying eggs or hatching, you are actually helping to support their safety from endangerment.

 Areas like the Corcovado National Park, Tortuguero National Park as well as Cahuita receive a large variety of turtles.
 One of the most famous areas ones with tourists right now, is the Ostional Wildlife Refuge.
 It is worth noting that Santa Rosa National Park may not be the best place to spot the turtles.
 Playa Nacite receives the highest number of marine visitors but is also closed tot he public.
 You have to obtain a special permit through the park in order to gain access to this beach.

 Ostional Wildlife Refuge